Bayesian experimental design without posterior calculations: an adversarial approach: Pharmacokinetic example

 \paragraph{FIG}

 Full details of SGD optimisation results are given in Appendix \ref{app:pkSGD}.
 Briefly, SGD designs always converge to a single cluster around time 12.
 Intuitively this is a poor design: the three $\theta$ parameters of the $x(\theta,\tau)$ function cannot all be identified from repeated observations at a single time point $\tau$.
 Figure \ref{fig:pk_posterior} illustrates that this design indeed performs poorly by presenting a typical posterior.
-The narrowness of the FIG design posterior show that it is informative about some function of $\theta_1$ and $\theta_3$.
-However the posterior is mostly uninformative about $\theta_1$ and $\theta_3$ marginally: it stretches almost the full length of the prior distribution, unlike the ADV design posterior which is highly concentrated.
+The narrowness of the FIG design posterior illustrates that the posterior is highly concentrated for some function of $\theta_1$ and $\theta_3$.
+However the posterior is diffuse for $\theta_1$ and $\theta_3$ marginally: it stretches almost the full length of the prior distribution, unlike the highly concentrated ADV design posterior.

 \paragraph{SIG}